ericleek03/ME405-Romi-Project/README.md

 [Line Following Demonstration](https://github.com/user-attachments/assets/12b63d06-b12a-43de-abc6-85b22fbb766f)

+The robot tracks the tape smoothly through the circle, maintains a roughly constant speed, and corrects small disturbances without leaving the line.

 ---

 ## Full Course Run

 A typical run consists of booting the system, performing sensor calibration, and entering map-navigation mode.
 The robot then autonomously completes the course and stops at the finish point.
 Telemetry data can be streamed over serial for debugging and performance analysis.
+On a successful attempt the full sequence of line-following, straight segments, bridge crossing, and wall interaction is completed in a single continuous motion without manual intervention.

 ---

 ## Troubleshooting

 Early issues included line-following overshoot and distance errors during state-estimation segments.
 These were resolved through PID tuning and overshoot correction factors.
+Additional problems such as intermittent IMU readings and noisy encoder counts were addressed by improving wiring, adding timeout checks, and verifying that each driver task yielded correctly.

 ---